 Last week I spent an entire day watching cartoons.
 If you are in your 30’s and 40’s you may remember Saturday morning cartoons.
 When I was young, I used to wake up on Saturday mornings and watch Saturday morning cartoons while eating chocolate chip pancakes.

 Sometimes when I need a reality check, or I need to clear my head, I watch cartoons.
 My life was much simpler when I was a child.
 I am sure that we all have our routines that allow us to escape our everyday lives and visit a much happier time in our life.
 Watching cartoons allows me to clear my head.
 It is just an added bonus I realized The Bugs Bunny and Tweety Show actually has many valuable life and financial lessons.

 While watching Wylie Coyote I learned that there are several financial lessons to be Learned from cartoons.
-In case you are unfamiliar with The Bugs Bunny and Tweety Show, Wylie Coyote is the cartoon character that is always chasing the Road Runner.

 Here are some Financial Lessons that I learned from Wylie Coyote:

 Focus on the Long Term.
 His lifetime goal is to catch the Road Runner.
 I am not sure why he is chasing the Road Runner, or what he would do if he ever caught the Road Runner.
 The point is, Wylie Coyote continues to chase the Runner because this is his long term goal.
 Having short term goals gets us by from day to day, but our focus always has to be on the long term.
 Of course long term is relative to each person.
 For a total commitment phobic such as myself, the long term is 5 years.
 However for others long term could be 25 to 30 years.